March 03, 2020

-One of the greatest food pairing to me is Japanese Sencha and sushi.
+One of the greatest food pairings to me is Japanese Sencha and sushi.
 Sencha’s astringency is the perfect reset for the sliminess of raw fish plus the green tea provides a natural shield against bacteria found in the raw seafood.

 Many herbal teas also offer natural resistance against infectious diseases.
 These include rosehip, mint, pomegranate, thyme and cinnamon, to name a few.
-Herbal remedies may not mix well with prescription and over the counter medications so it is important and highly recommended to consult a physician when using herbal tea as a treatment.
+Herbal remedies may not mix well with prescription and over-the-counter medications, so it is important and highly recommended to consult a physician when using herbal tea as a treatment.